Question 1: Are the Libraries now open?

 Question 2.
 What are the operating hours?

 Answer: Yes.
-All users will be required to wear masks in accordance with state, city, and University guidelines.
-Masks are always expected to be worn properly, including in study carrels, group study areas, and at study or worktables.
-Hand sanitizer stations and sanitary wipes will be available throughout the library.
-Plexiglass barriers will be installed at service points and throughout the library to reduce risks.
+All users ware still required to wear masks in accordance with state, city, and University guidelines.
+Masks are expected to be worn properly, including in study carrels, group study areas, and at study or worktables.
+Hand sanitizer stations and sanitary wipes are available throughout the library.
+Plexiglass barriers have been installed at service points and throughout the library to reduce risks.

 Tulane students, faculty, and staff should always carry their Splash cards for access to Howard-Tilton and Matas Libraries.

 Regardless of affiliation, Special Collections access in Jones Hall will be by appointment only.
 Contact firstname.lastname@example.org for appointments.